Arash-zihayat/Arash-zihayat/README.md

+🌎 *"It from bit."*
+---
-# 👋 Hi there!
+👋 Hi there!
 I'm Arash

-💻 Computer Engineering Student & Developer | Passionate about **Artificial Intelligence, Web & Mobile Development, and Quantum Consciousness**
+💻 Computer Engineering Student & Developer | Passionate about **Artificial Intelligence, Web & Mobile Development, also Quantum Camputers**

 ---